-- Carefully place the steak in the skillet, using a kitchen tong, and cook for 3 minutes.
-Turn and cook for another 3 minutes, and then turn again and cook for another 3 minutes.
-Start checking for doneness with a meat thermometer.
-(It should read 120-125°F for medium rare steaks.)
+- Carefully place the steak in the skillet, using kitchen tongs, and cook for 3 minutes.
+Turn and cook for another 3 minutes.
+Then continue flipping and cooking until desired doneness reached, 2-3 minutes longer.
 Sear the sides of the steaks as well.

 - Remove the steak onto a wooden cutting board.
 Cover with foil and rest for at least 10 minutes before cutting and serving.
-Repeat with the next steak.

 – Store leftover cooked steak in an airtight container in the refrigerator for up to 3 days.

 – Reheat the steak on the stovetop in a skillet over medium heat or in the oven.
 To reheat in the oven, place the steak on a cooling rack over a sheet pan.
 Place the sheet pan into a preheated 275°F oven and let the steak cook until it reaches 115°F. For a crisp crust, sear it on both sides in a hot skillet afterward.

 – Don’t reheat the steak in the microwave!
 This will result in a tough and chewy overcooked piece of meat!

 – This leftover steak fried rice is a great way to repurpose leftovers!!